-5G protestors not to blame for fire: cops
+5G protestors not to blame for fire, say police

 Police have now confirmed a preliminary finding that an April 9 transmission tower fire in Porirua was caused by a fault.

-At the time, many in the telco industry thought anti-5G protestors - fuelled by a new conspiracy theory that blames the mobile network technology for Covid-19 - were to blame for the blaze, which took out Kordia TV transmission gear, and badly damaged 2degrees equipment.
+At the time, many in the telco industry thought anti-5G protestors - fuelled by a new conspiracy theory which blames the mobile network technology for Covid-19 - were to blame for the blaze, which took out Kordia TV transmission gear, and badly damaged 2degrees equipment.

 READ MORE: